wp-plugins/lightbox-plus/readme.txt

 == Change Log ==

+= 2.5.2 =
+* Updated PHP Simple HTML DOM Parser to very latest rev (v 1.5 rev 202)
+* Fixed PHP Simple HTML DOM Parser to create exception for servers that don't have mbstring extension enabled
+ * This regressed with an update to recent versions of PHP Simple HTML DOM Parser
+* Added support for up to 1000 inline lightboxe
+ * Inline lightboxes are allocated in increments of 5
+ * There is a performance hit in the Lightbox Plus admin when going over 100 however.

 = 2.5.1 =
-* Fixed php html dom functions that were throwing errors when using other plugins using PHP HTML DOM.
+* Fixed PHP Simple HTML DOM Parser functions that were throwing errors when using other plugins using PHP Simple HTML DOM Parser.

 = 2.5 =
 * Added positioning options